Navid200/xDrip/docs/Nightscout/GCNS_Support.md

 - What is (or will be) uploading to Nightscout?
 - A screenshot of the [status page](./Status.md) if you have completed the installation.

 Include a short description of what is wrong.
-For example "No readings", or "Sensor Stopped".
-Also, state if there is something that has changed.
-For example, is this a new phone, did you recently receive an Android patch, if the problem only occurs with a particular release of xDrip, if you are new to xDrip, or if a new sensor started the issue.

 **<span style="color:red">Please don't open an issue.</span>**
 Please allow us to manage the issues.
 There used to be too many issues opened up by users.
 Many could just be addressed by using xDrip differently.
 In the meantime, there were always too many open issues and there was no way for the developers to know which ones were real.